datacamp/courses-introduction-to-version-control-with-git/chapter2.md

 *** =hint

-Look in the right-most column to see which file is new.
+Look in the bottom row, right-most column to see which file was changed.

 *** =feedback
 - Correct!